g-overtn/python-encryption/README.md

 Atbash Cipher
     - Another simple cipher algorithm, which reverses the alphabet so that the first letter maps onto the last letter.
-    For example, "abc" would be mapped onto "zyx".
+    For example, plaintext: "abc" would be mapped onto "zyx".

 Diffie-Hellman Key Exchange
     - A mathematical method of generating a symmetric crytpographic key over a public channel.
     Each party first agree on two public parameters, p (which is a prime modulus) and g (which is a primitive rood modulo p), and each choose their secret key values.
     The first party sends the second party: A = g^(private_key) mod p.
 The second party sends the first party: B = g^(private_key) mod p.
     Then, each party computes s = recieved_value^(private_key) mod p.
 If everything is correct, both parties have the same shared secret.

+Rail Fence Cipher
+    - A ciphering method where plaintext is written downwards diagonally on 'rails' of an imaginary fence.
+Once the bottom rail has been reached, it zigzags up to the top.
+    For example, plaintext: "hello world" with a 3 'rail' fence: hol elwrd lo